rydmike/flex_color_picker/README.md

 # API Guide

-In addition to what is covered in the above [tutorial](#tutorial), the **FlexColorPicker** has a large amount of additional features.
+In addition to what is covered in the above [tutorial](#tutorial), the **FlexColorPicker** has a large number of additional features.
 Its behavior can easily be modified with its direct properties and two additional configuration property classes `ColorPickerActionButtons` and `ColorPickerCopyPasteBehavior`, that can be configured and passed in for even more customization options.

-This guide goes through most of the API settings, and provides links to API references.
+This guide goes through most of the API settings and provides links to API references.
 Below we will explore the `ColorPicker` APIs in more detail, and cover both basic and advanced features of the **FlexColorPicker**.